 One oversimplified way to explain the difference between swinging and polyamory is to say that poly people love everyone in their group while swingers lust after their play partners.
 Honestly, there are entire books dedicated to polyamory so our brief explanation will not be able to best explain this type of relationship.
 To all polyamory people we apologize in advance for this grossly oversimplified crash course.

 Polyamory and swinging are very different concepts even though they might seem to be similar.
 Yes, both swingers and poly people can have multiple sex partners.
 Swingers tend to play with many partners without making a long-term relationship commitment to those partners.
 Strong friendships may form between play partners, but swingers don’t usually form an intense, emotional, loving bond.
-Swinging is more about physical pleasure and sexy fun, not love.
+People become swingers to focus more on physical pleasure and sexy fun, not love.

 Poly people, on the other hand, have love at the core of their relationships, so that a closed group of people will openly say “I love you” to each other.
 For polyamorous folks, emotional connection trumps physical connection.
 They can be in closed poly groups or open groups or their own variation of it.
 Poly people can also be swingers and swingers can find friends that evolve into a poly situation.